cjfuller/kargo/README.md

 `kargo test`
 Uses JUnit5 to run the project's tests, which should do annotations / assertions via the standard `kotlin.test` library.
-(You must also add a `org.jetbrains.kotlin:kotlin-test-junit5` dependency to `Kargo.toml` for test running.)
+The `org.jetbrains.kotlin:kotlin-test-junit5` runner dependency is required and automatically added to your test-only dependencies, along with `kotlin-test-common` and `kotlin-test-annotations-common`.

 To avoid confusion / mistakenly thinking that tests passed when they didn't, this will run `kargo build` before running tests.